Last updated 25th June 2020

 Depending on the operating system you are using, hot adding may not work, and could cause a malfunction on the host.

-You can assign a minimum number of GHz (gigahertz) to your virtual machine.
+You can assign a minimum number of MHz to your virtual machine.

-The limit, which is unlimited by default, allows you to restrict your virtual machine’s processor to a value in GHz.
+The limit, which is unlimited by default, allows you to restrict your virtual machine’s processor to a value in MHz.
 You can, for example, limit a developer virtual machine.

-As with the CPU, the memory (RAM) is limited to the host’s resources.
+As with the CPU, the RAM capacity is limited to the host’s resources.

-For the hard disk, you can increase its size according to the space left in the datastore used by the virtual machine.
+You can increase the hard disk size according to the space left in the datastore used by the virtual machine.

 We recommend that you use SCSI disk controllers rather than IDE ones, as you cannot, for example, perform backups via Veeam with IDE controllers.